RiceL123/ricelang-playground/frontend/app/language-definition/def.md

 \end{aligned}
 $$

-Because there is there is no hoisting one may be inclined to add compound statements to have increased locality of variable declaration and use.
-(Or you could just deal with it)
+Because there is no hoisting one may be inclined to add compound statements to have increased locality of variable declaration and use.
+(Or you could just make a deal with it)

 ```ricelang
 int main() {